-Dr. Shameem Abbasy specializes in urogynecology and practices in Chicago, IL.
-Dr. Abbasy studied medicine at Rush Medical College.
-She completed her residency training at John Stroger Hospital of Cook County.
-She takes several insurance carriers, including Humana HMO, Humana Bronze, and Humana Catastrophic.
+Dr. Shameem Abbasy is an urogynecologist in Chicago, IL.
+Before completing her residency at John Stroger Hospital of Cook County, Dr. Abbasy attended medical school at Rush Medical College.
+Dr. Abbasy takes several insurance carriers, including Humana HMO, Humana Bronze, and Humana Catastrophic.
 In addition to English, she speaks Medical Spanish.
-Dr. Abbasy is affiliated with Swedish Covenant Hospital.
+Dr. Abbasy is professionally affiliated with Swedish Covenant Hospital.
 She welcomes new patients.

-Clinical interests: Urge Incontinence, Fecal Incontinence, Laparoscopic Surgery, Pelvic Prolapse, Pelvic Surgery, ...
+Clinical interests: Urge Incontinence, Fecal Incontinence, Laparoscopic Surgery, Pelvic Organ Prolapse, Pelvic Surgery, ...
 (Read more)

 Clinical interests: Urogynecological Problems